-Katie Maloney Slams Scheana Shay For Spreading Rumor Tom Schwartz Cheated And Talking ‘BS’
+Katie Maloney Slams Scheana Shay For Spreading Rumor That Tom Schwartz Cheated And Talking ‘BS’

 There seems to some trouble between Katie Maloney and Scheana Shay again.
-As the latest Vanderpump Rules episode aired on Monday night, Katie lashed out at Scheana for implying that she’s an alcoholic and that she and the other girls, namely Stassi Schroeder and Kristen Doute, wouldn’t have been sympathetic upon hearing about her marital woes with Mike Shay.
+As the latest Vanderpump Rules episode aired on Monday night, Katie lashed out at Scheana for implying she’s an alcoholic and that she and the other girls, namely Stassi Schroeder and Kristen Doute, wouldn’t have been sympathetic upon hearing about her marital woes with Mike Shay.
 Katie even accused Scheana of spreading rumors that her now-husband, Tom Schwartz, cheated on her.

 In one tweet, Katie admitted that while she can become “emotionally unhinged” sometimes, there are a select few who use her behavior for their own purposes when it suits them.
 Clearly, Katie believes Scheana to be one of those people.